What is Sexual Violence & Consent?

 - Like child sexual abuse, CSE can happen directly in person or online, and can include contact and non-contact activity.

 - Sometimes the sexual activity can appear consensual, however it is still abuse.
-See the following section on consent for more information.
+Have a look at our section below on consent for more information.

 - The perpetrators of CSE may be in groups or individuals, young people or adults, male or female.